vdhamer/Photo-Club-Hub/.github/README.md

 - `coordinates` is used to draw the club on the map and to [generate](http://www.vdhamer.com/reversegeocoding-for-localizing-towns-and-countries/) localized versions of town and country names.
 Latitudes are in the range [-90.0, +90.0] where negative `latitude` means south of the Equator.
 Longitude values are in the range [-180.0, +180.0] where negative `longitude` means west of Greenwich London.
 - The `memberList` field (for clubs only) allows the app to find the next level list with membership data.
 It is reserved for future use.
 - The `image` field contains a public domain image of the outside of the venue.
 It is reserved for future use.
-- The `descriptionXX` fields contain a short description of the item.
-These are the only fields that can be localized (EN is English, NL is Dutch).
-These fields are reserved for future use.
+- The optional `description` field contain a brief remark about the item.
+The `description` contains an array of alternative strings in multiple languages.
+The app selects which language to use based on the device's language settings.
 </p>

 __2. MemberList: local lists of photo club members__</p>